apigee/trireme/README.md

 ### TLS/SSL and HTTPS

-Noderunner uses Java's standard "SSLEngine" for TLS/SSL and HTTPS support, whereas standard Node.js uses OpenSSL.
+Trireme uses Java's standard "SSLEngine" for TLS/SSL and HTTPS support, whereas standard Node.js uses OpenSSL.
 The TLS implementation in Node.js is a fairly thin layer on top of OpenSSL and we chose not to try and replicate this in Java.